Denis Alexander: Scientific work

 Alexander was an Open Scholar at St Peter's College, Oxford, where he studied Biochemistry under the late Arthur Peacocke.
 He studied for a PhD in Neurochemistry at the Institute of Psychiatry, where he analysed the molecular structure of the sodium-potassium pump.

-He spent 15 years in various university departments and laboratories outside the United Kingdom (1971-1986), including a post at Hacettepe University (1972-1974) and the Middle East Technical University (1974-1980) in Ankara, Turkey, where he set up a neurochemistry laboratory in the newly formed Biological Sciences Department.
-From 1981-1986 he held the post of Associate Professor of Biochemistry at the American University of Beirut Medical Centre, Lebanon, where he helped to establish the National Unit of Human Genetics.
+He spent 15 years in various university departments and laboratories outside the United Kingdom (1971–1986), including a post at Hacettepe University (1972–1974) and the Middle East Technical University (1974–1980) in Ankara, Turkey, where he set up a neurochemistry laboratory in the newly formed Biological Sciences Department.
+From 1981–1986 he held the post of Associate Professor of Biochemistry at the American University of Beirut Medical Centre, Lebanon, where he helped to establish the National Unit of Human Genetics.
 This entailed establishing a new research laboratory in medical genetics and the first prenatal diagnostic clinic in the Arab World.
 Discoveries during this era included a novel mutation which affected lysosomal enzyme processing and the identification and characterisation of several rare genetic diseases.
-At a symposium at the American University of Beirut Medical Center on ‘Genetic Diseases in Lebanon’ held in April 1985, Alexander reported that “over 50 highly specialised tests are performed in the unit’s laboratories, making them the leading laboratories in the whole Arab World”.
-Alexander and his family were evacuated three times from West Beirut, the first time following the Israeli invasion of the Lebanon in June 1982, the second time following intensive fighting that broke out amongst armed factions in March 1984, and the third and final time following Reagan’s bombing of Libya in April 1986 which led to retaliation against the few westerners still residing in West Beirut.
+At a symposium at the American University of Beirut Medical Center on "Genetic Diseases in Lebanon" held in April 1985, Alexander reported that "over 50 highly specialised tests are performed in the unit's laboratories, making them the leading laboratories in the whole Arab World".
+Alexander and his family were evacuated three times from West Beirut, the first time following the Israeli invasion of the Lebanon in June 1982, the second time following intensive fighting that broke out amongst armed factions in March 1984, and the third and final time following Reagan's bombing of Libya in April 1986 which led to retaliation against the few westerners still residing in West Beirut.
 The Alexander family left West Beirut the same week that John McCarthy and Brian Keenan were kidnapped.

-Upon return to the UK Alexander switched research fields and obtained a post at the Imperial Cancer Research Laboratories in London (now Cancer Research UK) (1986-1989) where he developed a new research programme on protein phosphatases in T cells.
-Following this Alexander became Project Leader at The Babraham Institute, Cambridge (1989-2008) where he subsequently headed the Molecular Immunology Programme and established the Laboratory of Lymphocyte Signalling and Development.
+Upon return to the UK Alexander switched research fields and obtained a post at the Imperial Cancer Research Laboratories in London (now Cancer Research UK) (1986–1989) where he developed a new research programme on protein phosphatases in T cells.
+Following this Alexander became Project Leader at The Babraham Institute, Cambridge (1989–2008) where he subsequently headed the Molecular Immunology Programme and established the Laboratory of Lymphocyte Signalling and Development.
 Research focused on the role of Protein tyrosine phosphatases in lymphocyte signalling, development, activation and oncology.
 This led to a series of publications on CD45 (also known as PTPRC), on SHP-2 (also known as PTPN11), on the use of therapeutic monoclonal antibodies, and on the discovery of a novel signaling pathway utilizing intracellular alkalinisation following DNA damage implicated in the development of cancer.

-During his time at The Babraham Institute, Alexander served on the Babraham Executive Committee from 1997-2006 and was elected a Fellow of St Edmund's College, Cambridge, in 1997.
+During his time at The Babraham Institute, Alexander served on the Babraham Executive Committee from 1997 to 2006 and was elected a Fellow of St Edmund's College, Cambridge, in 1997.